Staff and Consultants

-As the Director of Growth Strategy, Matt is responsible for creating and executing plans for the growth of the Partnership Zone Initiative, the College Success Clusters Initiative, and other new initiatives.
+As an Engagement Director, Matt oversees our work in Providence and across Rhode Island's College Success Communities.
 Prior to joining Mass Insight, Matt was the Deputy Director of the Department on Disability Services in Washington, DC and the Chief of Staff for the Office of Special Education in the District of Columbia Public Schools.
 Prior to his tenure in DC, Matt spent seven rewarding years teaching secondary English in the Baltimore City, MD and New Haven, CT School systems.
 He has a BA in English and Japanese from the University of Kansas, an MAT from Johns Hopkins University, and an MPA from The Maxwell School at Syracuse University.

 Michael Contompasis recently retired after two years as Superintendent of the Boston Public Schools.
 Previously he served as the district's Chief Operating Officer from 1998 through 2005.
 Before moving to a district leadership role, Mr. Contompasis was the Head Master of Boston Latin School, the state's top performing 7-12 secondary school, where he was honored as a Milken Educator in 1997.
 From 1996 to 1998, he also served as a cluster leader overseeing and mentoring the principals of ten K-12 schools in the district.
 He began his career in education as a Biology teacher in 1966.
 He was presented with a Distinguished Service Award by the Council of Great City Schools in 2006.
 Mr. Contompasis currently serves as an unpaid advisor to the Mayor of the City of Boston in addition to his role as Senior Field Consultant for the School Turnaround Group.